Objective Priors in the Empirical Bayes Framework: Objective Bayesian Approach to Empirical Bayes Methods

 under certain regularity conditions, which basically ensure asymptotic posterior normality.
-Let us recall the basic results. \begin{condition} The likelihood $p(\meas|\param)$ is twice continuously differentiable in $\param$ for almost every $\meas\in\meassp$.
+Let us recall the basic results which we state for any dimension $d\in\N$ of the parameter space $\parsp$. \begin{condition} The likelihood $p(\meas|\param)$ is twice continuously differentiable in $\param$ for almost every $\meas\in\meassp$.
 There exists $\epsilon>0$ and for every $\param$ there exists $\delta>0$ such that for all $j,k=1,\dots,d$ the functions